crossbario/autobahn-python/doc/index.rst

 While WebSocket already is quite awesome, it is still low-level.
 Which is why we have WAMP.
 WAMP allows you to **compose your application from loosely coupled components** that talk in real-time with each other - using nice high-level communication patterns ("Remote Procedure Calls" and "Publish & Subscribe").

 WAMP enables application architectures with application code **distributed freely across processes and devices** according to functional aspects.
 Since WAMP implementations exist for **multiple languages**, WAMP applications can be **polyglot**.
 Application components can be implemented in a language and run on a device which best fit the particular use case.

+WAMP is a routed protocol, so you need a WAMP router.
+We suggest using `Crossbar.io <http://crossbar.io>`_, but there are also `other implementations <http://wamp.ws/implementations/>`_ available.

 More: